Generative Drifting is Secretly Score Matching: a Spectral and Variational Perspective: Theoretical Consequences of the Identity

 \subsection{Stop-Gradient as a Structural Necessity}

-A distinctive feature of drifting models is that the dynamical process occurs during training rather than inference.
-Indeed, while Diffusion and Flow models intergrate a learned probability flow at sampling time, drifting prescribes an analytical velocity field and updates a generator during optimization.
-The sequence of generators, $f_{\theta_i}$ therefore induces a sequence of distributions $q_i = (f_{\theta_i})_\# \nu$, which defines a training-time probability flow.
-This raises a key question: what ensures that this flow minimizes a meaningful objective over distributions?
-A natural framework to address this is Wasserstein gradient flows \citep{noauthororeditor, Ambrosio2005}, where distributions evolve along the steepest descent of a function $F[q]$.
-If training dynamics correspond to the discretization of such a flow, the sequence $\{q_i\}$ may be shown to satisfy theoretical guarantees such as monotone descent toward the minimizer $q=p$.
-We now demonstrate that drifting corresponds to the Jordan-Kinderlehrer-Otto (JKO) scheme of a smoothed KL functional, and that the stop-gradient operator is not a stabilization trick but the frozen-field discretization required to realize this variational approach.
+A distinctive feature of drifting is that its dynamics unfold during \emph{training} rather than inference: the sequence of generators $\{f_{\theta_i}\}$ induces distributions $q_i=(f_{\theta_i})_\#\nu$ that define a training-time probability flow.
+We now show this flow is the Jordan--Kinderlehrer--Otto (JKO) discretization of a Wasserstein gradient flow \citep{noauthororeditor, Ambrosio2005} of a smoothed KL functional, and that the stop-gradient operator is not a stabilization trick but the frozen-field discretization this variational scheme requires, earning the iterates $\{q_i\}$ monotone-descent guarantees toward $q=p$.

 \paragraph{The smoothed KL energy.} Fix $p\in\Pc(\Omega)$ and $\sigma>0$.
 Define

 \begin{proposition}[First variation and drift recovery] \leavevmode \begin{enumerate}[label=\textup{(\roman*)}, leftmargin=*] \item $F_\sigma$ is lower-semi-continuous. \item $\delta F_\sigma/\delta q(x) = \sigma^2(\varphi_\sigma*\log(q_\sigma/p_\sigma))(x)$ (up to an additive constant), and is $C^\infty$ on $\R^d$. \item The Wasserstein gradient field $v_\sigma[q]:=-\nabla_x(\delta F_\sigma/\delta q)$ satisfies $v_\sigma[q](x)\approx -V_{p,q}^{(\sigma)}(x)$ when $\log(q_\sigma/p_\sigma)$ varies slowly at scale $\sigma$; the error is $O(\sigma^2\|\nabla^2\log(q_\sigma/p_\sigma)\|_\infty)$ (\ref{app:convolution_approximation}). \end{enumerate} \end{proposition} \begin{proof} See \ref{app:first_variation}. \end{proof}